mne-tools/mne-python/doc/development/governance.rst

 External Advisory Board
 -----------------------

-The external advisory board shall be populated by invitation from the Steering Council.
+The External Advisory Board shall be populated by invitation from the Steering Council.
 Anyone may propose individuals for potential invitation.
 Appointment and removal from the External Advisory Board is determined by the Steering Council.